This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

-The set() method of Map instances adds or updates an entry in this map with a specified key and a value.
+The set() method of Map instances adds a new entry with a specified key and value to this Map, or updates an existing entry if the key already exists.

 set(key, value)